 Radiators/underfloor heating.
-Certainly possible, though you will not be doing anything too extensive with just the 3 - 4 kW of this model.
+Certainly possible.
+You will require our ADVANCED wetback if wanting to run something extensive.
 Visiting our website and reading our hot water guide in full is strongly recommended.

 Involve a plumber.
 We're not water-heating experts, so discuss your situation with a knowledgeable plumber in conjunction with our guide during the planning stage to decide on the setup that will best suit your household.